asdyxcyxc/FULLSHADE.github.io/_posts/2019-08-01-vulnserver-trun.md

 print("[!]
 You may need to send it multiple times") expl.close()
 ```
 If you run your exploit now, you can see your JMP ESP gets loaded into the EIP register.
-Now all we need to do is add a NOPSLED after our JMP, a NOPSLED is comprised of the NOP instruction in assembly, denoted by it's 0x90 opcode.
-This will allow for a clean jump, where our JMP ESP will land in a NOPSLED and cleanly move down the execution chain to our shellcodes first address.
+Now, all we need to do is add a NOPSLED after our JMP, a NOPSLED is comprised of the NOP instruction in assembly, denoted by its 0x90 opcode.
+This will allow for a clean jump, where our JMP ESP will land in a NOPSLED and cleanly move down the execution chain to our shellcode's first address.

 ## Generate shellcode